Falling in Love with Verona

 Street Life

-Via Sella leading onto the most exclusive shopping street - Via Mazzini.
-This is where all of the locals come for the evening walk (passeggiata) to see and be seen.
+Via Sella leads onto the most exclusive shopping street, Via Mazzini.
+This is where all of the locals come for the evening walk (passeggiata) to see and be seen, gossip, and socialize the old-fashioned way.
+Grab yourself a gelato at one of the many gelataria in the area and join in the parade.

 Another one of Verona's many street artists., I found this one rather scary and a bit creepy.